jwtowner/lug/README.md

 TODO
 ---
 - parser error recovery (WIP)
+- add support for backslash escape to string expressions
 - cut operator should ensure back-tracking is no longer possible, possibly investigate using progressive tabling and dynamic analysis
+- investigate binding only types and passing in attribute variables to lambdas as arguments
-- optimization: better detection left-recursive rule calls
+- optimization: better detection of left-recursive rule calls
 - optimization: do not create attribute variable frames if a rule does not use the attribute binding operator
 - optimization: tail recursion
 - optimization: inlining